dfuse-io/docs/content/eosio/admin-guide/components.md

 **Description**: The `tokenmeta` service is a specialized indexer for tokens, holders, and balances.
 It can provide clean and quick snapshots of that information.
 It is exposed through `dgraphql`.

-**High Availability considerations**: This is a stateless deployment, as it bootstraps from `fluxdb`, and streams changes from `relayers`.
+**High Availability considerations**: This is a stateless deployment, as it bootstraps from `statedb`, and streams changes from `relayers`.
 You will want two or more to ensure zero downtime upgrades.

 ### `abicodec`